Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 # Types of Gauntlets

+During any gauntlet, whenever you fail to succeed on a skill test, which is not a test to defend, you suffer a misfortune, as you would on any other test.
+The consequence of failing to defend depends on the type of gauntlet.

 There are three different types of gauntlets you may enter, depending on the situation in which you find yourself, on what you are trying to achieve, and on who or what opposes you in your attempts to achieve it.

-Depending on the type of gauntlet, you inflict and suffer a different kind of harm.

 ## Gauntlet of Destruction

 This is the most straight-forward, most dangerous, but also the least common type of gauntlet.
 You are trying to destroy your opponent, be that killing them in battle, devastating them mentally, or ruining them financially.

-During a gauntlet of destruction, you inflict and suffer [Injuries](injury-&-misfortune#injury).
+During a gauntlet of destruction, when a character fails to defend, their opponent inflicts an [Injury](injury-&-misfortune#injury) with rating equal to their margin of success to the defender.

-You also put your own life on the line, when you enter this type of gauntlet.
-If you lose, you suffer the fate you wanted to inflict on your opponent and you perish.
+You put your own life on the line, when you enter a gauntlet of destruction.
+As such, if you lose, you suffer the fate you wanted to inflict on your opponent and you perish.

-There are no additional rules for a gauntlet of destruction.
 Teams take turns until only one side remains standing.
-As such, you cannot surrender from a gauntlet of destruction.
+You cannot surrender from a gauntlet of destruction.

 ## Gauntlet of Contention